Key Locations in Phuket Thailand

 Chalong: $$ Chalong is mostly flat with a large bay good for anchorage and the main departure point for diving and fishing trips from Phuket.
 Land prices here are moderately priced.
-The area is popular among expats living in Phuket and there are many dive shops, restaurants and bars here.
+The area is popular among expats living in Phuket and there are many dive shops, restaurants, and bars here.
 Phuket Town is 10 minutes North, Rawai is 10 minutes South and Kata is 10 minutes West.

 East Phuket: $$

 Cape Panwa: $$$ Cape Panwa is home to one of the most exclusive resorts on the island, Sri Panwa.
-The area boast some outstanding sea views looking Phang Nga Bay.
-On a clear day you can see Koh Pipi and there are 3o plus islands in this cluster off Phuket.
+The area boasts some outstanding sea views looking Phang Nga Bay.
+On a clear day, you can see Koh Pipi and there are 3o plus islands in this cluster off Phuket.
 Cape Panwa is not overly developed but its proximity to Phuket Town means that shops and amenities are only a short drive away.
 Land prices here are moderate to expensive.

 Koh Sirey: $$ Phuket's Koh Sirey has been one of those areas touted as being just on the verge of a property boom but never quite getting there.
 It's located on the East side of Phuket Town and overlooks Phang Nga Bay.
 You can still get oceanfront land here for a lot less than the West coast.

 Cape Yamu: $$$ Cape Yamu is located on the East coast and overlooks Sapam Bay and towards the spectacular islands of Phang Nga.
 Ten years ago there was very little here except a few fishing villages.
 Now Cape Yamu has become one of the most sought after areas for a property on the East coast.
 Sea view property is expensive and nonsea view property is reasonable.